robinrendle/sublime-comments/README.md

 EDX Sass Comments Sublime Text package
 ===============================================

 Sass style comments for Sublime Text.
-This repo was forked from [Idiomatic CSS Style Comments](https://github.com/erskinedesign/Idiomatic-CSS-Comments-Snippets) with adjustments made by the Erskine team so that comments can be stripped from markup without the use of another workflow.
+This repo was forked from [Idiomatic CSS Style Comments](https://github.com/erskinedesign/Idiomatic-CSS-Comments-Snippets) with adjustments made by the Erskine team so that comments can be stripped from generated CSS without the use of another workflow.

-Comment format based on Idiomatic CSS by Nicolas Gallagher (https://github.com/necolas/idiomatic-css)
+This comment format based on Idiomatic CSS by Nicolas Gallagher (https://github.com/necolas/idiomatic-css)

 ## Install

-You can install via the Sublime Text Package Control (http://wbond.net/sublime_packages/package_control) and search for EDX Sass Comments.
+First use Package Control to add this repo as a package (remember to remove .git from the end of the repo’s URL) and then install package.

 ## Usage